 Cysto-Conray Side Effects

-Note: This page contains information about the side effects of iothalamate.
-Some of the dosage forms included on this document may not apply to the brand name Cysto-Conray.
+Note: This document contains side effect information about iothalamate.
+Some of the dosage forms listed on this page may not apply to the brand name Cysto-Conray.

 For the Consumer